Amber colour palette

 Milk white amber – the most precious&royal

-White Baltic Amber accounts for about two percent of the world’s supply.
-Usually this amber is distinguished by its variety of textures and “natural ornamentation”.
+White Baltic Amber accounts for about two per cent of the world’s supply.
+Usually, this amber is distinguished by its variety of textures and “natural ornamentation”.
 The volatile materials of resins evaporated very intensively in the sun heat and resin obtained the form of foam.
-In one square millimeter of white amber there could be about 1 million micro-bubbles 0.001-0.0008 mm. in diameter.
+In one square millimetre of white amber, there could be about 1 million micro-bubbles 0.001-0.0008 mm. in diameter.
 In ancient times white Amber was used to produce expensive medicine.
 They were used to treat heart ailments.

-White translucent amber with little bit of deep yellow – very playful
+White translucent amber with a little bit of deep yellow – very playful

-Greenish amber is also rare andvery popular and only accounts for about two percent of the amber found.
-Greenish Amber color was formed, after resin fell on plants and reacted with pigment chlorophyll that could be found in plants.
-Because of the Amber’s crystal structure, sometimes green Amber is called “sugar” Amber.
+Greenish amber is also rare and very popular and only accounts for about two per cent of the amber found.
+The greenish Amber colour was formed after resin fell on plants and reacted with pigment chlorophyll that could be found in plants.
+Because of the amber’s crystal structure, sometimes green Amber is called “sugar” Amber.

-White amber with gray – greenish shades – every bead is absolutely unique
+White amber with gray-greenish shades – every bead is unique

-Black amber accounts for about fifteen percent of the Amber found.
-Resin was thoroughly mixed up with the remains of the bark and leaf litter mass.
+Black amber accounts for about fifteen per cent of the Amber found.
+The resin was thoroughly mixed up with the remains of the bark and leaf litter mass.
 Sometimes there could be only 10-15% of resin, and the other being impurities.
-Black color Amber is fragile and softer.
+Black colour Amber is fragile and softer.

 All seven main colours of baltic amber in one 108 bead mala